Addressing Homelessness in the West Valley

 The Comprehensive Homeless Strategy

-The Mayor and Council have now approved a multi-tiered holistic program to target homelessness in a new way, starting with improving how the City, County, and nonprofits coordinate their efforts.
+The Mayor and Council have approved a multi-tiered holistic program to target homelessness in a new way, starting with improving how the City, County, and nonprofits coordinate their efforts.
 It was the product of months of testimony and public hearings and led the Council to writing Measure HHH to ask the voters to fund the plan.
 Please go to www.lamayor.org/Homelessness to learn more.

-The City will invest $138 million over the next year, targeting trends that lead people to homelessness including mental health and addiction, as well as building affordable housing and support services.
+In the FY 2018-19 budget, the City is investing an unprecedented $430 million, targeting factors that lead people to homelessness including mental health and addiction, as well as building affordable housing and support services.

 What are the Core Elements in the Strategy?